beamer-bridge/run-your-own-agent/README.md

     - `[account.path]` - the path to your JSON keystore file
     - `[account.password]` - the password to unlock your keystore file
+    - `[base-chain.rpc-url]` - the RPC endpoint to use for L1 resolution on Goerli Ethereum
-    - `[chains.l1.rpc-url]` - the RPC endpoint to use for Goerli Ethereum
+    - `[chains.goerli.rpc-url]` - the RPC endpoint to use for filling requests on Goerli Ethereum
     - `[chains.arbitrum.rpc-url]` - the RPC endpoint to use for Goerli Arbitrum
     - `[chains.optimism.rpc-url]` - the RPC endpoint to use for Goerli Optimism